optikon/vagrant/optikon-dns/README.md

 # Optikon DNS

-Custom DNS for Optikon, Using Homemade CoreDNS Plugins
+Custom DNS for Optikon, Using Homemade CoreDNS Plugins.